Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ### **First Time Visitor Goals**

 <ul>
-<li>I should to be able to find content and navigate around the web application with ease</li>
+<li>I should be able to find content and navigate around the web application with ease</li>
-<li>I should be able to view a detailed description on the web applications' main focus, to ensure it suites my needs</li>
+<li>I should be able to view a detailed description of the web applications' main focus, to ensure it suits my needs</li>
 <li>I should be able to view the highest rated games featured for the coming year</li>
 <li>I should be able to easily contact the websites' support team regarding any enquiries/suggestions I have</li>
 <li>I should be able to effectively view additions to the featured games <br>section clearly and efficiently</li>